dataforgoodfr/d4g-community-manager/README.md

 ### 2. Run the Docker Container

 Once the image is built, you can run it as a container.
-Make sure you have a `.env` file with your configuration in the `marty_bot` directory.
+Make sure you have a `.env` file with your configuration in the root.

 ```bash
 docker run -d --name marty-bot-container --env-file .env marty-bot